-As the data is stored over a cloud, the data is transferred over the network, making it vulnerable to data breach and data theft.
+As the data is stored over a cloud, the data is transferred over the network, making it vulnerable to data breaches and data theft.
 So, many developers and enterprises believe that serverless computing is not safe for their data.

 Myth 105: Serverless computing attracts more cost.

-As much as you think of it, serverless computing reduces at least the costs over server, though it may be true that there may be extra costs, but at the end of the day you get much more than you pay for as you will have to just focus on your app and forget about other hassles.
+As much as you think of it, serverless computing reduces at least the costs over a server, though it may be true that there may be extra costs, at the end of the day you get much more than you pay for as you will have to just focus on your app and forget about other hassles.

 Myth 106: There will be a price surge in Serverless computing.